Alerting & On-Call — Observability & Reliability

 - Distributes incoming traffic across multiple backend servers to prevent overload

-- L4 (transport) vs L7 (application) — different layers, different capabilities
+- L4 (transport) vs L7 (application): different layers, different tradeoffs

-- Enables horizontal scaling, fault tolerance, and zero-downtime deployments
+- Provides horizontal scaling, fault tolerance, and zero-downtime deployments

-- Health checks automatically remove unhealthy backends from the pool
+- Health checks automatically pull unhealthy backends out of the pool

-- Session affinity (sticky sessions) vs stateless backends — critical architectural decision
+- Session affinity (sticky sessions) vs stateless backends is an architectural decision that needs to be made early

 Common Mistakes with Load Balancer

-- Ignoring connection draining during deployments — in-flight requests get dropped
+- Skipping connection draining during deployments, which drops in-flight requests on the floor

-- Round robin across heterogeneous hardware — servers with different capacities get equal load
+- Running round robin across servers with different hardware specs.
+They all get equal load regardless of capacity.

 Tools for Load Balancer